Skip to content

 type area = string

-The name of the area you want to be navigatable
+The name of the area you want to be navigable

-An array of the elements selectors that will be navigatable in this area.
+An array of element selectors (strings) or HTMLElement references that will be navigable in this area.
+You can mix both types in the same array.

 default='default'